• Understanding Your Factoring Agreement

 Agreement Structure

 The agreement may be structured in different ways depending on the factor that you are dealing with.
-In some cases the agreement is little more than a single-page contract, in other cases, there may be a number of documents (that may be combined into a single legal contract in some cases) such as:
+In some cases the agreement is little more than a single-page contract, in other cases, there may be several documents (that may be combined into a single legal contract in some cases) such as:

 • The offer letter - this is normally a summary of the key terms of the facility, e.g., the fees, funding structure and security required.
 Often, this will form part of the agreement.
 See our article about comparing factoring quotes